blambeau/sbyc/README.md

 ## SYNOPSIS

 This part of SByC provides a safe, reusable, extensible, mashallable, and non-intrusive (no monkey patching of Ruby core classes) implementation of block expressions.
 Block expressions are parsed using a generic DSL and converted to a parse tree, which may be analyzed, rewrited, compiled, and so on.
-The following example illustrates typical usage of SByC::expr.
+The following example illustrates typical usage of CodeTree::parse.

     # Create a block expression
-    expr = SByC::expr{ x > y }      # (> x, y)
+    expr = CodeTree::parse{ x > y }      # (> x, y)

     # Inspect its parse tree (see Semantics section below)
     expr.inspect                    # (> (? (_ :x)), (? (_ :y)))